 Wilmington College currently recognizes four local sororities, one local fraternity, one regional fraternity, and two national fraternities and two national sororities.
-This group of eleven (11) Greek Organizations constitutes the membership of the Wilmington College Greek Council.
+This group of twelve Greek Organizations constitutes the membership of the Wilmington College Greek Council.

-Consider these facts: five Greek organizations had a cumulative membership grade point average of 3.0 or better for the spring 2014 and/or fall 2014 semesters and 122 individuals were named to the Dean’s List with GPAs of 3.5 or better for the past spring and/or fall semesters.
-That group also included 21 members with perfect 4.0 averages.
+Consider these facts: eight Greek organizations had a cumulative membership grade point average of 3.0 or better for the spring 2018 and/or fall 2018 semesters and 137 individuals were named to the Dean’s List with GPAs of 3.5 or better for the past spring and/or fall semesters.
+That group also included 41 members with perfect 4.0 averages.

 Tau Kappa Beta

 Lambda Chi Alpha